• Skip to primary navigation

 Instructions

-• Heat corn and milk mixture to just to a simmer, stirring occasionally.
+• Heat corn and milk mixture over medium heat to just to a simmer, stirring occasionally.
 Do not let it come to boil!
-Remove from heat, allow to steep for 10 minutes.

 • Heat mixture over medium just to a simmer once again.

 • Combine egg yolks and sugar in a medium mixing bowl.
-Whisk until fluffy, pale yellow, and smooth.
-Add heavy cream and salt, whisk until well incorporated.
+Cream mixture until fluffy, pale yellow, and smooth - you can use a hand mixer or immersion blender if you’d like, I just use a whisk.

 • Stream egg mixture into saucepan, whisking to incorporate.
 Cook over medium heat, stirring constantly, until mixture thickens - it should be thick enough to coat the back of a spoon.